Utrum/utrum-wallet/README.md

 # Utrum Wallet

 Official "Utrum Wallet" based on Electrum.
-BTC / KMD / OOT wallet with basic features: balances, withdrawals & history.
+OOT/ KMD / BTC wallet with basic features: balances, withdrawals & history.
+HODL feature for earning rewards of OOT coin
-This wallet is based on the work of the MNZ team.
+This wallet is based on the work of the Monaize team.

 #### Build Setup